 - Double Barrel

 - Mike Short Jr

 A lot of these artists and groups were in recovery themselves, and a big focus of the festival was on that of sobriety and recovery, making it perfect for BDR graduates to go to.
 Ticket sales were record breaking at Peck Fest last year, so BDR clients were thrilled to have the opportunity to go to the festival after they graduated, and to represent BDR there and to promote sobriety, recovery, and healthy living at the festival.
 Garry Peck, the festival organizer, was very enthused about BDR’s involvement in the festival and the fact that he was going to have several individuals in recovery at the festival promoting abstinence and sobriety and keeping the festival clean and pure.

 Any activity that really gets recovering addicts involved in their local community really does create great benefits for those trying to stay away from drugs and alcohol.
-It is a total misnomer that one has to abuse drugs and alcohol to have fun, and this event at Peck Fest proved just that.
+It is a total misnomer that one has to abuse drugs and alcohol to have fun, and this event at the Peck Music Festival proved just that.
 Best Drug Rehabilitation makes a point every year to support, host, and involve its staff and clients in multiple different programs and organizations, activities and events from community events to fundraising campaigns to local events and festivals to volunteering campaigns and to charitable projects and crusades.
 All of this overall promotes the ultimate goal of giving drug and alcohol addicts the best chances that they have at achieving a level of true and pure sobriety the likes of which they have never known before, and the whole idea is to get recovering addicts involved in the community and in very pro-sobriety, anti-substance abuse activities and projects.